geloasacode/DevOpsForPollingWebApp/README.md

 # Dockerized Simple Polling Application Deployed in Amazon Public ECR

 This repository contains a Python web application that has been dockerized and uploaded to Amazon Elastic Container Registry (ECR).
-The application can be pulled from ECR and run on any compatible machine, such as an Amazon EC2 instance.
+The application can be pulled from ECR and can run on any compatible machine, and in this example, on an Amazon EC2 instance.

 ## Application Overview